micromark/micromark-extension-gfm-autolink-literal/readme.md

 ## Compatibility

-This package is at least compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+As of now, that is Node.js 16+.
-It also works in Deno and modern browsers.
+Our projects sometimes work with older versions, but this is not guaranteed.

+These extensions work with `micromark` version 3+.

 ## Security